 At least we now know when we’ll know.

-The Ohio Casino Control Commission detailed on its website Wednesday that we’ll know on June 1 when sports betting in Ohio will launch.
+On Wednesday, the Ohio Casino Control Commission detailed on its website that we’ll know on June 1 when sports betting in Ohio will launch.

 The date “is likely to be close to, if not exactly on, January 1, 2023,” according to an update to the FAQ section of the OCCC website.